 But I have numerous unanswered questions:

-- How to study / prepare for this task?
+- How to prepare my self for the challenge ahead?

-- How can an Common Indian become an International Student?
+- How can a common, middle-class, average Indian student become an International Student?

-- What are the processes necessary/required for an Indian to become an International Student?
+- What are steps and stages involved to become an International Student?

-- Are there any center which helps us deciding the university?
+- Are there any center which helps us deciding the universities?

-- I know the scholarship in USA is a chance of Millions but what about Ireland, Russia or Europe?
+- I know the scholarship in the USA is a chance of Millions but what about Ireland, Canada or Europe?

-- Does Having a degree outside the USA has the same value as getting a Graduate Degree from USA?
+- Does a degree outside the USA have the same value as getting a Graduate Degree from the USA?

-- Are there any chances that they accept a student with low score for their program?
+- Are there any chances that they accept a student with a low score for their program?

-- Do the Universities provide the treatment unbiased and unprejudiced?
+- Do the universities treat the international student unbiased and unprejudiced?